 Should fuller figures recognise the positive in this type of plus size representation as opposed the negative aspersions that are all too often cast about the curve community or is better to have no representation at all if it’s all missing the mark so much?

 Regardless of shape & size, can we be naturally beautiful & confident or do even the most body positive among us still use beauty products as per the Boots ad to give us the boost we need to get there?

 And if we do rely on beauty products to enhance our natural beauty, where is the line drawn when it comes to natural beauty?

 Because nobody questions contoured make up when it comes to the whole Real Vs Fake debate so should we accept this too?

 Down To Business

 I don’t have the answers but I know how I personally feel about all of this; I understand business practice & why this campaign exists but in order for this kind of so-called plus size representation to become more commonplace with mainstream brands & less exclusive in its representation, we need to hold our tongues in hope that one unopposed curve campaign can lead to more.

 It doesn’t stop me cringing any less at the cheesy cliche of the Boots TV ad nor does it make me want to rush out to buy their beach body moisturisers but, at the same time, it doesn’t reduce me to an emotional wreck of insecurity who compares her big, unworthy wobbly bits to their small, worth wobbly bits.

 As for Real Vs Fake… Well, that’s another story for another day.
 And you might be surprised by my feelings on the issue.

-(“Are Self Love Brands Profiting From Our Insecurities?” was first published by Mrs Dani Crater on “The Unseasoned Wag” blog)
+(“Are Self Love Brands Profiting From Our Insecurities?” was first published by Mrs Dani Walmsley on “The Unseasoned Wag” blog)